 • If you don’t have hazelnut milk, you can easily make your own.

-• You can use almond milk, if you don’t like hazelnut milk or don’t have access to it.
-However, the taste may not be the same, so, try to add a few hazelnuts.
+• You can use almond milk if you don’t like hazelnut milk or don’t have access to it.
+However, the taste may not be the same, so try to add a few hazelnuts.

-• You can add a drop of rose water to the mug cakes and it will give the cake a heavenly aroma.
-This is optional, but, I highly recommend it
+• You can add a drop of rose water to the mug cakes, and it will give the cake a heavenly aroma.
+This is optional, but I highly recommend it

-• If you prefer, make the batter in a mixing bowl and then transfer to the mug to microwave.
+• If you prefer, make the batter in a mixing bowl and then transfer it to the mug to microwave.

 • This is how I store leftover pumpkin puree so I can use it in other recipes.